sanskrit/raw_etexts_english/blogs/manasataramgini/2016-10-21_chaos-in-the-iterative-hindu-square-root-method-of-the-gae1b987aka-raja.md

 +++
-title = "Chaos in the iterative Hindu square root method of thexa0gaṇaka-rāja"
+title = "Chaos in the iterative Hindu square root method of the gaṇaka-rāja"

 +++
 For Hindus big numbers always mattered and our mathematics is quite